 The two main reasons the County decided to conduct a Disparity Study were to accomplish the following:

-- Assure equitable participation of local, minority and women owned businesses in the County’ contracts and purchase orders.
+- Assure equitable participation of local, minority, and women-owned businesses in the County’s contracts and purchase orders.

 - Identify the best practices that will help the County build a business program to stimulate local business economic growth and development.

 What is the principal finding and recommendation resulting from the Disparity Study?

 The courts have indicated that for race-based or gender-based preference programs to be maintained there must be a strong basis in the evidence for the establishment of such programs or the continuation of existing programs.
 GSPC found statistically significant underutilization of MWBEs in each of the four work categories that GSPC analyzed over the FY 2015 FY 2019 Study Period This evidence was supported by anecdotal evidence and evidence in the private sector.
 The evidence overall supports a factual predicate for an MWBE program.

 What was Bexar County Relevant Geographic Market?